-Pre-Show: Tag Team Titles: Tyson Kidd/Cesaro vs. Los Matadores vs. Usos vs. New Day taken to the back.
-Back to Cesaro for a chinlock before the Swing sends Kofi into Kidd's dropkick.
-Kofi gets kicked into the corner so Jimmy can tag himself in for a superkick to Cesaro.
+Pre-Show: Tag Team Titles: Tyson Kidd/Cesaro vs. Los Matadores vs. Usos vs. New Day

 One fall to a finish.
 Kidd and Cesaro, with Kidd's wife Natalya, are defending and it's Kofi Kingston/Big E. (minus the Langston) for New Day with Xavier Woods in their corner.
 The Usos (in San Francisco 49ers colors) have Jimmy's wife Naomi and Los Matadores still have El Torito.
 Cesaro and Kofi start fighting with Kingston scoring a quick dropkick but Diego tags himself in.